matthewreily/core-docs/docs/getting-started/overview.rst

 Supported operating systems
 ---------------------------

-.NET Framework is supported only on Windows operating system. .NET Native is, at this time, supported only on Windows.

 .NET Core is supported on Windows, Linux and OS X.

+.NET Framework is supported on Windows operating system. .NET Native is, at this time, supported on Windows.